streamobs.observed module#

 float or np.ndarray

-Add observed quantities from the survey to the given data.
+Add observed quantities from every survey into a single catalog.

 Parameters:

 • data (str or pd.DataFrame) – Input data as DataFrame or path to the file (CSV or Excel).
-Must contain either (ra, dec) or (phi1, phi2) coordinates, and magnitude columns for the specified bands.
+May contain only stream coordinates (phi1/phi2 or ra/dec); anything missing is sampled from stream_config.
+An all-empty frame of length N is accepted (geometry and magnitudes are then sampled for N rows).

 • **kwargs